-STATE BOARD OF EDUCATION RULE 6A-10.0315 LIMITS ENROLLMENT IN EACH SKILL AREA OF WRITING, READING AND MATHEMATICS TO THREE (3)
+STATE BOARD OF EDUCATION RULE 6A-10.0315 LIMITS ENROLLMENT IN EACH SKILL AREA OF WRITING, READING AND MATHEMATICS TO THREE SEMESTERS.

-Students who withdraw officially from college preparatory studies courses before the midpoint of a semester shall be considered to have not enrolled that semester for purposes of the three-term limitation rule.
-Students who withdraw officially at or after the midpoint of a semester shall be considered to have enrolled that semester unless the withdrawal can be documented as due to reasons of personal hardship or disability or under major extenuating circumstances.
-Such exceptions require approval under guidelines established by the Board of Trustees or the Board of Regents.
+Students who withdraw officially from college preparatory studies courses before the midpoint of a semester shall be considered not enrolled that semester for purposes of the three-term limitation rule.
+Students who withdraw officially at or after the midpoint of a semester shall be considered enrolled that semester unless the withdrawal can be documented as due to reasons of personal hardship, disability or major extenuating circumstances.
+Such exceptions require approval under guidelines established by the District Board of Trustees or the Board of Regents.